jthlim/jeff-phrasing/README.md

 This dictionary also supports full reverse lookup, so you can see how to stroke phrases in Plover's suggestions window.

-# Warning
-This is currently a work in progress.
-Expect changes in future versions.

 # System